fershad/fershad.com/src/writing/start-performance-tests-your-browser-s-address-bar.md

 2. Once there, you can click the `Add` button to setup your own search engine.
 You’ll see the following fields:
     1. **Search engine**: Any name you want to use to keep it memorable.
     2. **Keyword:** What you’ll type in the address bar to trigger this search engine.
-    3. **URL:** The URL that will be requested when a search is made.
+    3. **permalink:** The URL that will be requested when a search is made.
 The `%s` placeholder is used in place of your search query.

 ## Web performance testing search engines